gkorpal/gkorpal.github.io/_drafts/vim-latex-fedora.md

 Since `vimrc` is something personal that evolves over times as per one's usage requirements, it's [not recommended to blindly copy](https://github.com/romainl/idiomatic-vimrc) it from the internet.
 I used [this example](https://vim.fandom.com/wiki/Example_vimrc) as reference for creating the following `~/.vimrc`

 `````
 set nocompatible               " get rid of Vi compatibility mode.
 filetype plugin indent on      " filetype detection[ON] plugin[ON] indent[ON]
 set t_Co=256                   " enable 256-color mode.
 syntax enable                  " enable syntax highlighting (can also use syntax on).
 colorscheme desert             " on a light terminal the default is peachpuff. on a dark terminal the default is ron.
-set hidden                " allows you to re-use the same window without saving it first and also keep an undo history for all the files using the same window.
+set hidden                     " allows you to re-use the same window without saving it first and keep an undo history for all the files using the same window.
-set number                " show line numbers
+set number                     " show line numbers to the left
 set ruler                      " Always show cursor position.
 set laststatus=2               " always display the status line so that you can see the current mode, file name, file status, ruler, etc.
 filetype indent on             " activates indenting for files
 set hlsearch                   " highlight searched phrases.
 set ignorecase                 " Make searches case-insensitive.
 set smartcase                  " Make search case-sesitive when using capital letters
-set autoindent            " auto-indent
-set tabstop=4             " tab spacing
-set softtabstop=4         " unify
-set shiftwidth=4          " indent/outdent by 4 columns
-set shiftround            " always indent/outdent to the nearest tabstop
-set expandtab             " use spaces instead of tabs
+set autoindent                 " When opening a new line and no filetype-specific indenting is enabled, keep " the same indent as the line you're currently on.
+set backspace=indent,eol,start " Allow backspacing over autoindent, line breaks and start of insert action
-set smarttab              " use tabs at the start of a line, spaces elsewhere
+set mouse=a                    " Enable use of the mouse for all modes
-set nowrap                " don't wrap text
+set wrap linebreak nolist      " Soft wrapping text.
+To move the cursor up and down within wrapped line use the commands gk and gj.
 `````

 ## vimtex plugin installation and configuration